eventmachine/eventmachine/docs/GettingStarted.md

      => "1.0.0.beta.3"

-## An echo server example ##
+## An Echo Server Example ##

-Lets begin with a classic "Hello, world"-like example, an echo server.
-Echo server sends back whatever it receives from clients and does nothing else.
+Lets begin with the classic "Hello, world"-like example, an echo server.
+The echo server responds clients with the same data that was provided.
 First, here's the code:

 {include:file:examples/guides/getting\_started/01\_eventmachine\_echo_server.rb}

-When this code example is run, server binds to port 10000.
-Lets connect there using Telnet and see if it works: run this example in one shell and in another shell run
+When run, the server binds to port 10000.
+We can connect using Telnet and verify it's working:

     telnet localhost 10000

-to connect to our echo server.
-On my machine, it looks like this:
+On my machine the output looks like:

     ~ telnet localhost 10000
-    Trying ::1...
-    telnet: connect to address ::1: Connection refused Trying fe80::1...
-    telnet: connect to address fe80::1: Connection refused Trying 127.0.0.1...
+    Trying 127.0.0.1...
     Connected to localhost.
     Escape character is '^]'.

-Lets send something to our server.
+Let's send something to our server.
 Type in "Hello, EventMachine" and hit Enter.
-Server will reply with exactly what we've sent it:
+The server will respond with the same string:

     ~ telnet localhost 10000
-    Trying ::1...
-    telnet: connect to address ::1: Connection refused Trying fe80::1...
-    telnet: connect to address fe80::1: Connection refused Trying 127.0.0.1...
+    Trying 127.0.0.1...
     Connected to localhost.
     Escape character is '^]'.